BA (Hons) Film Business & Production

 Because we’re an industry-led practical film school, we’re uniquely positioned to offer outstanding value and quality to all our students.
-Course fees are currently £9,250 per year (subject to review) and there are no compulsory additional course costs however we strongly recommend investing in a Terrabyte external hard drive and a personal laptop/Macbook.
+Course fees are currently £9,250 per year for UK students, £15,950 per year for EU & International students, (subject to review) and there are no compulsory additional course costs however we strongly recommend investing in a Terrabyte external hard drive and a personal laptop/Macbook.

 All students take the following core modules in their first year of study.

 This module aims to introduce you to the script to greenlight process of the film, television and streaming industries.
 It will build your knowledge of the first stages of bringing a production to life exploring how to develop a creative idea or script. to pitch it effectively and secure the funds needed to greenlight your project ready for production.
 This module will introduce you to the industry processes which are inherent in ensuring and idea can realised on screen.